meistens/nodeRouting/README.md

 - \about
 - \contact

-Going beyond specified routes won't get you anything but a depressing 404 page (yeah, would've geeked out on the pages but I suck at web designs...)
+Going beyond specified routes won't get you anything but a depressing 404 page (yeah, would've geeked out on the pages but I suck at web designs and use a shitty laptop...)